Skip to main content

 Monitor industry compliance during the first 6 months of the scheme, including issuing statutory notices to manufacturers seeking advice and specifications on how they have implemented the prominence framework Q3 to Q4

-Media Diversity Measurement Framework: News media in Australia reports Planning for development and publication of the second report in the News media in Australia series (early 2027), including commissioning projects and engaging with stakeholders to address data gaps Q1 to Q4
+Media Diversity Measurement Framework: News media in Australia reports Planning for development and publication of the second report in the News media in Australia series (early-mid 2027), including commissioning projects and engaging with stakeholders to address data gaps Q1 to Q4

 Supporting work to reform the media regulatory framework for a viable, sustainable and diverse media sector that supports the public interest and meets the needs of Australian audiences and sustainability of Australia’s broadcasting sector